marked-gil/goodwill-events/README.md

 ## Credits

 ### Content
-The events and their writeups or blogs on this site are fictional and composed by me - the owner of the site.
-And most of these events were inspired by the shows in [Royal Albert Hall](https://www.royalalberthall.com).
+Most of the events and their writeups in this project are re-worded copies of the events in [Royal Albert Hall's](https://www.royalalberthall.com) website.
+And a a couple of the events are made up by me - the site ownder.

+The idea for this site was inspired by [Royal Albert Hall's](https://www.royalalberthall.com) website.

 ### Media